With the start of term approaching, do you know your calculator options?

 Everything starts with the teacher, so you need to feel completely comfortable with any calculator being used in your classroom.

-One point Simon was particularly keen to stress is that getting the best out of a calculator often comes down to using it efficiently.
+One point Simon was keen to stress is that getting the best out of a calculator often comes down to using it efficiently.
 This relies on teachers and students having a good understanding of what their handset is capable of, so when they’re faced with a question, they instantly know how the calculator can help them.

 This is an area where Casio wants to provide as much support as possible, to help you and your students maximise the benefits of your calculators by knowing everything they can do.

-For the growing number of schools and students adopting graphing technology, we offer free, expert-led training sessions that provide an introduction to the fx-CG50.
+For the growing number of schools and students adopting graphing technology, we offer free, expert-led training sessions that provide an introduction to the fx-CG100.
 These events showcase some of the key features of the handset and how they can be applied to particular A-level maths topics.

 You can sign up here.